Credits and costs

 DegreeB.S., Accounting, Penn State

-Lawrence Friedken is a clinical associate professor of accounting and director of the Master’s in Taxation program.
+Lawrence Friedken is a clinical associate professor of accounting and director of the Master of Taxation program.
 Prior to joining the Penn State Smeal College of Business, Larry headed the University’s payroll and tax functions and was a department head for the local office of a Big 4 tax department.
 Larry has taught university tax courses at both the undergraduate and graduate levels for more than 20 years.
 He specializes in individual, corporate, and exempt organization tax issues.
 Larry was the recipient of the Alexander Loeb Award for the second highest score in the Commonwealth of Pennsylvania on the November 1987 CPA Exam.

 Edward R. Jenkins